-Can you swim in Cabo?
+Can You Swim in Cabo?
 Yes, if you know where to go.
-Some beaches in Cabo are dangerous, but these favorite swimmable beaches make great destinations in Cabo.
+Here's the list of the best 7 beaches to swim in Cabo

 1. Medano Beach